kwaldenphd/elements-of-computing/_sources/10-pandas-plotting/13-application.md

 ## Question 2

-**Q2A: Identify a civic dataset that you want to analyze.
-Answer to this question notes and briefly describes the dataset you're working with.
-Include a link if possible.**
+**Q2A: Identify an aspect of your final project data (or another civic dataset) that you want to analyze.
+Answer to this question briefly describes the data you're working with and what aspects of it you want to analyze.**
-- *I encourage folks to use this question to explore civic data you might use for the final project.*

 **Q2B: Develop an outline for your data visualization workflow.
 This could be a list with bullet points, a narrative, or a visual diagram (or a combination of these elements).
-Answer to this question includes a desired final data structure.**
+Answer to this question includes notes on a desired final data structure and preliminary outputs.**
 - *NOTE: No code is required as part of this answer.*

 **Q2C: Develop a Python program that uses Seaborn plotting functions to generate at least two different plot types.
 Answer to this question includes code + comments.**